 The emus and kangaroos can get quite peckish.
 Purchase a cone with their favourite treat from the kiosk for $1 each.
 Just watch little fingers with the emus, and be careful as they like to snatch.

-If you’re looking for a fun day outside, being immersed in nature, then Richley Reserve and a walk over to Blackbutt Reserve is a must-do.
-It will definitely wear the kids out and get them off the screens.
+If you’re looking for a fun day outside being immersed in nature, then Richley Reserve and a walk over to Blackbutt Reserve is a must-do.
+It will wear the kids out and get them off the screens.
 If you want more information, head to the Blackbutt Reserve website.